-6.3.1.4.3 Analog Reference Voltage
+6.3.2.4.3 Analog Reference Voltage

 The reference voltage for the device is derived from an internal band-gap reference.
 A buffered version of the reference voltage is available at the BG pin for user convenience.
-This output has an output-current capability of $\pm 100~\mu A$.
-The BG output must be buffered if more current is required.
+This output has an output-current capability of $\pm 100 \ \mu$ A. The BG output must be buffered if more current is required.
 No provision exists for the use of an external reference voltage, but the full-scale input voltage can be adjusted through the full-scale-range register settings.
-Note that the VA11 supply voltage should be used to set the output common-mode voltage of a frontend fully-differential amplifier and the BG output should not be used for this purpose.
+Note that the VA11 supply voltage should be used to set the output common-mode voltage of a front-end fully-differential amplifier and the BG output should not be used for this purpose.

-6.3.1.4.4 ADC Over-range Detection
+6.3.2.4.4 ADC Over-range Detection

-For the system gain management to have a quick response time, a low-latency configurable over-range function is included.
+For the system gain management to have the best possible response time, a low-latency configurable overrange function is included.
 The over-range function works by monitoring the converted 12-bit samples at the ADC to quickly detect if the ADC is near saturation or already in an over-range condition.
 The absolute value of the upper 8 bits of the ADC data are checked against a programmable threshold, OVR_TH.
-The threshold programmed into OVR_TH is used for all analog inputs. 表 6-1 lists how an ADC sample is converted to an absolute value for a comparison of the thresholds.
+The threshold programmed into OVR_TH is used for all analog inputs.
+Table 6-2 lists how an ADC sample is converted to an absolute value for a comparison of the thresholds.